entigolabs/entigo-infralib-agent/README.md

 ### pull

-Pulls agent config yaml and the config folders from the S3/GCloud bucket.
+Pulls agent config yaml and the config folders from the S3, Cloud Storage, or Oracle Object Storage bucket.
 Use the `force` flag to overwrite existing local files.

 OPTIONS:
 * logging - logging level (debug | info | warn | error) (default: **info**) [$LOGGING]